Mobile UX: Basics that will help you improve app user experience

 Discover how to improve your mobile app UX with session recordings, heatmaps, events, and funnels.

-Mobile app session recordings – improve mobile app UX
+Watch mobile app session recordings for first-hand evidence of mobile app UX performance

 With session recordings, you’ll see how users interact with your mobile app “in the wild.”
 You’ll see granular behaviors of individual users including every tap, scroll, button interaction, or form submission.